Filtering TinyMCE content

 Style merging

 Similar elements and styles are merged by default to reduce the output HTML size.
-For example, instead of assigning one span element for font size and another span element for font face, TinyMCE merges the two styles into a sing span element.
+For example, instead of assigning one span element for font size and another span element for font face, TinyMCE merges the two styles into a single span element.

 Built-in formats